hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

 - `array/count`: Number of elements in the array.
-It does neither tell about the size of data nor the number of values within each element.
+It does neither tell about the size of data.
+- `<member description>`: Might be a base type, another array or a struct

 ## Struct